petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/creating-data-set-views.md

 ## Managing Data Set Views

-The Data Set View application is divided in tabs,
+The Data Set View application is divided into tabs,

 - In the Details tab, see and edit the name (1) and description (2) of your data set view.
 Click *Save* once the alterations are complete to save them.